McLargo/python-lessons/docs/template.md

 Description of the python lesson.

-Copy/paste this piece of code, and replace with values to embed the wanted docstring and python module.
+Copy/paste below piece of code, and replace with values to embed the wanted docstring and python module inside the documentation.

 ```mkdocs
 ::: src.<level>.<module>